 In connection with the sale of DuBois Chemicals, Inc. ("DuBois") in 1991, we provided allowances and accruals relating to several long-term costs, including income tax matters, lease commitments and environmental costs.
 Also, in conjunction with the sales of The Omnia Group ("Omnia") and National Sanitary Supply Company in 1997, the sale of Cadre Computer Resources, Inc. ("Cadre Computer") in 2001 and the sale of Service America Network Inc. ("Service America") in 2005, we provided long-term allowances and accruals relating to costs of severance arrangements, lease commitments and income tax matters.
 Additionally, we retained liability for Service America's casualty insurance claims that were incurred prior to the disposal date.
-In connection with the sale of our Phoenix operation in November 2006, we have accrued an estimate of our total exposure for the Medicare Cap through the date of sale.
-In the aggregate, we believe these allowances and accruals are adequate as of December 31, 2006.
-Based on reviews of our environmental-related liabilities under the DuBois sale agreement, we have estimated our remaining liability to be \$3.5 million.
-As of December 31, 2006, we are contingently liable for additional cleanup and related costs up to a maximum of \$14.9 million, for which no provision has been recorded in accordance with the applicable accounting guidance.
+In connection with the sale of VITAS' Phoenix operation in November 2006, we have accrued an estimate of our total exposure for the Medicare Cap through the date of sale.
+In the aggregate, we believe these allowances and accruals are adequate as of December 31, 2007.
+Based on reviews of our environmental-related liabilities under the DuBois sale agreement, we have estimated our remaining liability to be \$1.7 million.
+As of December 31, 2007, we are contingently liable for additional cleanup and related costs up to a maximum of \$14.9 million, for which no provision has been recorded in accordance with the applicable accounting guidance.

 On September 28, 2006, we announced a preliminary settlement in regard to litigation related to the 2002 divestiture of our Patient Care business segment.
-In connection with the sale of Patient Care in 2002, \$5.0 million of the cash purchase price was placed in escrow pending collection of third-party payer receivables on Patient Care's balance sheet at the sale date.
-As of the settlement date, \$4.2 million had been returned and the remainder was being withheld pending the settlement of certain third-party payer claims.
 Prior to the settlement, we had a long-term receivable from Patient Care of \$12.5 million.
 We also had current accounts receivable from Patient Care for the post-closing balance sheet valuation and for expenses paid by us after closing on Patient Care's behalf of \$3.4 million.
 We were in litigation with Patient Care over the collection of these current amounts and their allegations that our acquisition of VITAS violated a non-compete covenant in the sales agreement.
-We also have a warrant to purchase 2% of Patient Care's common stock that we recorded as a \$1.4 million investment.

-We settled this case in October 2006.
 We agreed to forgive \$1.2 million of the current receivable related to the post-closing balance sheet valuation and convert the remaining amount into debt secured by a promissory note with the same terms as the \$12.5 million long-term receivable.
-We have incurred additional costs related to the settlement of \$1.1 million for additional insurance and legal costs related to workers' compensation claims incurred prior to the sale.
-The after tax charge related to these amounts of \$1.5 million has been recorded as discontinued operations.
-As a result of financial information received during the negotiations, we determined that the value of the warrants has been permanently impaired and have recorded a pretax impairment charge of \$1.4 million.
-This charge is included in income from continuing operations on the statement of income.
+We incurred additional costs related to the settlement of \$1.1 million for additional insurance and legal costs related to workers' compensation claims incurred prior to the sale.
+The aftertax charge related to these amounts of \$1.5 million has been recorded as discontinued operations in 2006.